Hiking Bishop and Clerk Maria Island: an epic day walk to the summit of towering dolerite columns on Maria Island’s northern coast.

 - Difficulty: Moderate (TasParks Grade 4)

-The Bishop and Clerk Track is a fairly well-maintained track that winds along the steep, jagged coast towards the dolerite cape.
+The Bishop and Clerk Track is a fairly well-maintained track winding along the steep, jagged coast towards the dolerite cape.
 While not technical, there is a little bit of scrambling required to reach the top.
-However, if you take your time and pick the right conditions, the summit is accessible by most.

 First Section: Open Grasslands